joemoose/dungeoneers.d20/docs/character.md

 	See the [Equipment](equipment.md) section for more information on your gear.

-Finally, roll d66 once and consult the following table to select an odd souvenir you own.
+Finally, roll d66 once and consult the following table to select an odd keepsake you own.
+Your keepsake is small and does not take up an inventory slot.
 It may come in handy one day, or you can sell it for a few coins.

-### Odd Items for Creative Problem-Solving
+### Keepsakes

 | d66 | Item |
 | :-: | :-- |